zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

   statements in an `if`-statement, we write a (private) method that explains what we want to achieve.

-Let's finally clean-up the duplication in the tests by applying the DRY principle, and hence using the `BeforeEach` construct to set up an initial hotel with one booking
+Let's finally clean up the duplication in the tests by applying the DRY principle, and hence using the `BeforeEach` construct to set up an initial hotel with one booking